KrzysztofWieckowski/SampleWorks/README.md

 - A Page Object Model which performs sample end-to-end test on udemy.com

 **Sample_TEST_emailservice_wp.pl**
-- Removes Spam and empties the Trash in wp.pl mailservice.
+- Removes Spam and empties the Trash in wp.pl email service.

 **Length_Modifier_By_Number**
-a) Length_Modifier_By_Number.
+- Length_Modifier_By_Number.
-- Modifies the length of the list by the given number.
+Modifies the length of the list by the given number.
-b) test_Length Modifier_by_Number.
+- test_Length Modifier_by_Number.
-- Tests the Length_Modifier_By_Number.
+Tests the Length_Modifier_By_Number.
 Runs all possible tests for selected arguments.

 ---

 ## Technologies.
-Python 3.8.
+Python 3.8.,
 Selenium Webdriver (version 3.141.0).